-The purpose of the Highlands Environmental Resource Inventory Addendum (ERI Addendum) is to provide a framework that supports the efforts of [Insert municipality name] Chester Borough to bring its master plan, including the ERI, into conformance with the RMP.
+The purpose of the Highlands Environmental Resource Inventory Addendum (ERI Addendum) is to provide a framework that supports the efforts of the Borough of Stanhope to bring its master plan, including the ERI, into conformance with the RMP.
 The ERI Addendum is one requirement for Basic Plan Conformance.
-It provides critical support to the Conservation Plan Element of the municipal master plan related to implementation of resource protection requirements in the land use ordinance and health codes of [Insert municipality name] Chester Borough.
+It provides critical support to the Conservation Plan Element of the municipal master plan related to implementation of resource protection requirements in the land use ordinance and health codes of the Borough of Stanhope.
 Additional modifications to the ERI will occur during later stages of the Plan Conformance process to more fully address requirements of the RMP and to integrate the Highlands provisions of the ERI with the existing ERI of this municipality.